mountaineerbr/shellChatGPT/man/README.md

 The `options -ccwz` may be combined to have voice recording input and synthesised voice output, specially nice with chat modes.
-When setting `flag -w`, or `flag -z`, the first positional parameters are read as Whisper, or TTS arguments.
+When setting `flag -w` or `flag -z`, the first positional parameters are read as Whisper or TTS arguments.
 When setting both `flags -wz`, add a double hyphen to set first Whisper, and then TTS arguments.

 Set chat mode, plus Whisper language and prompt, and the TTS voice